-The debtor residing abroad can address his request directly, in person or through a lawyer to the Romanian court having jurisdiction for the place of residence of the defendant or the debtor.
+A debtor abroad can address a request directly, in person or through a lawyer, to the Romanian court having jurisdiction at the place where the defendant's or the debtor's domicile is located.

-The debtor residing abroad can address his request directly, in person or through a lawyer to the Romanian court having jurisdiction for the place of residence of the defendant or the debtor.
-The details of the competent Romanian court are available on the courts portal http://portal.just.ro/SitePages/acasa.aspx on the basis of the place of residence of the defendant or debtor.
+An applicant abroad can address a request directly, in person or through a lawyer, to the Romanian court having jurisdiction at the place where the defendant's or debtor's domicile is located.
+The contact details of the competent Romanian court can be found on the courts portal http://portal.just.ro/SitePages/acasa.aspx on the basis of the place where the defendant's or debtor's domicile is located.

-Yes; pursuant to Article 2612 of the Romanian Civil Code, the law applicable to the maintenance obligation is determined under European Union law, i.e. the Hague Protocol of 23 November 2007 on the law applicable to maintenance obligations.
+Yes.
+Pursuant to Article 2612 of the Romanian Civil Code, the law applicable to maintenance obligations is determined under European Union law, i.e. in accordance with the Hague Protocol of 23 November 2007 on the law applicable to maintenance obligations.

 Pursuant to Law No 36/2012 on certain measures necessary for applying certain regulations and decisions of the Council of the European Union and instruments of private international law in the field of maintenance obligations, after receiving an application for maintenance or specific measures, the Ministry of Justice forwards it for settlement to the competent authority or body possessing the personal data, to the competent local bar association, to the Chamber of Judicial Enforcement Officers or, where applicable, to the competent court.

-In the case of applications submitted through the central authority, under the terms laid down in Article 46 of the Regulation, free and full legal aid may be granted to claimants of maintenance obligations who have not yet reached the age of 18 or who are continuing their studies, but not beyond the age of 21, and to claimants of maintenance obligations who are vulnerable persons.
+In the case of applications submitted through the Central Authority, pursuant to Article 46 of the Regulation free and full legal aid may be granted to claimants of maintenance obligations who have not yet reached the age of 18 or who are continuing their studies, but not beyond the age of 21, and to claimants of maintenance obligations who are vulnerable persons.

-The Ministry of Justice sends the applications received from abroad directly to the competent local bar association.
-The dean of the bar association immediately issues a mandatory and ex officio decision assigning a solicitor.
-The appointed solicitor requests legal aid, including in the form of payment of the judicial enforcement officer’s fee.
+The Ministry of Justice transmits applications received from abroad directly to the competent local bar association.
+The dean of the bar association issues as a matter of urgency a mandatory and ex officio decision designating a lawyer.
+The designated lawyer applies for the granting of legal aid, including in the form of payment of the judicial enforcement officer’s fee.

-Subsequently, after obtaining an enforcement order, the appointed lawyer asks the court to grant legal aid in the form of payment of the judicial enforcement officer’s fee.
-The solicitor submits the enforced recovery request, the enforcement order and the decision of the dean of the bar association to the competent local judicial enforcement officer.
+Subsequently, after obtaining an enforcement order, the designated lawyer requests the court to grant legal aid in the form of payment of the judicial enforcement officer’s fee.
+The lawyer submits the recovery request, the enforcement order and the decision of the dean of the bar association to the competent local judicial enforcement officer.

 Romania has adopted Law No 36/2012 on certain measures necessary for applying certain regulations and decisions of the Council of the European Union and instruments of private international law in the field of maintenance obligations.

-The Ministry of Justice has been designated as Romania's central sending authority, which forwards the applications provided for in Articles 53 and 56 of the Regulation.
-After receiving the required supporting documents from the creditor or the debtor, the Ministry of Justice fills in Part A of the application and may assist the creditor or the debtor in completing Part B of the application.
+The Ministry of Justice has been designated as Romania's transmitting Central Authority, which transmits the applications provided for in Articles 53 and 56 of the Regulation.
+On receiving the requisite supporting documents from a creditor or debtor, the Ministry of Justice fills in Part A of the application and may assist the creditor or debtor in completing Part B.

-The Ministry of Justice is the central authority designated to receive applications for specific measures and for maintenance.
-Once it has received the applications, it sends them for settlement to the competent authority or body possessing the personal data, the competent local bar association, the Chamber of Judicial Enforcement Officers or, where applicable, the competent court.
+The Ministry of Justice is the requested Central Authority designated to receive applications for specific measures and for maintenance.
+On receiving applications, it sends them for settlement to the competent authority or body possessing the personal data, the competent local bar association, the Chamber of Judicial Enforcement Officers or, where applicable, the competent court.